MicroStrategy/rest-api-docs/docs/common-workflows/create-and-import-migration-packages/manage-content-group-packages.md

 ## Migrate content group objects, recipient list, and content

-See [Create and Import Migration Packages](../create-and-import-migration-packages/create-and-import-migration-packages.md) to manage object migration.
+See [Create and import migration packages](../create-and-import-migration-packages/create-and-import-migration-packages.md) to manage object migration.

 Create a content group package using REST APIs: